Safest Teeth Whiteners

 Typically, patients with dental insurance can expect to pay between $250 to $2000 per denture or $500 to $4000 for a complete set.

-A well-maintained denture can last up to 10 years.
+A well-maintained denture can last many years.
 It is important to keep your dentures clean to maintain their appearance.
-Remember, maintaining your denture also helps improve your oral health.
+Having clean dentures also minimizes the risk of fungal infections in the mouth.

 Other ways to improve the longevity of your dentures include: